 - Get Involved

 Essential Elements of Youth Development

-A positive youth development approach considers the whole young person, not just a single characteristics or problem.
+A positive youth development approach considers the whole young person, not just a single characteristic or problem.
 Youth development is dependent on family and community development as it occurs in the context of the family, community and society.
 Youth development is designed to focus on the positive outcomes we desire for young people, not the negative we hope to prevent.

 Through research, we can define (among other competencies) eight essential elements youth need now, in order to experience economic and social success in adulthood while making positive contributions to their communities.
 These eight essential elements include: a positive relationship with a caring adult; a safe environment; an inclusive environment; engagement in learning; opportunity for mastery; opportunity to see oneself as an active participant in the future; opportunity for self determination; and the opportunity to value and practice service for others.

 Independence- Youth need to know and understand that their decisions and actions often hold the power to influence others and/or events.
-Through the practice of independence, youth mature in self-discipline and responsibility, they learn to better understand themselves and often become independent thinkers.
+Through the practice of independence, youth mature in self-discipline and responsibility.
+They learn to better understand themselves and often become independent thinkers.

 Belonging- Youth need to feel a sense of connection and caring in relation to their peers and adults with whom they have interaction.
 Providing the opportunity for youth to feel both physically and emotionally safe while being active participants within a group or organization is vitally important to creating positive outcomes in relation to youth development.
-Additionally, research consistently emphasizes the need for youth to have opportunities to experience long-term positive relationships with caring adults other than their parents in order to experience that sense of belonging.
+Additionally, research consistently emphasizes the need for youth to have opportunities to experience long-term positive relationships with caring adults, other than their parents, in order to experience that sense of belonging.

 Generosity- Creating the opportunity where a youth feels their life has meaning and purpose directly correlates to their ability to understand the “big picture” of life and enhances their ability in understanding the concept of giving back to communities and society (civic engagement).